FaSTrack: a Modular Framework for Real-Time Motion Planning and Guaranteed Safe Tracking

 The planning model is a simpler, lower-dimensional model of the system.
 Replanning is necessary for navigation in unknown environments, so the planning model is typically constructed by the user so that the desired planning algorithm can operate in real time.

 Let $\pstate$ represent the state of the planning model, and let $\pctrl$ be the control.
 We assume that the planning state $\pstate \in \pset$ are a subset of the tracking state $\tstate \in \tset$, so that $\pset$ is a subspace within $\tset$.
 This assumption is reasonable since a lower-fidelity model of a system typically involves a subset of the system's states.
-The dynamics of the planning model satisfy with the analogous assumptions on continuity and compactness as those for \eqref{eq:tdyn}.
+The dynamics of the planning model satisfy